 One mistake that many aficionados make is that they want to “solve” the game from an early stage of the game, see the lines until mate even if the position is not of that character.

-This usually happens when playing a lower rated opponent, but it normally only leads to early tiredness.
-Play the variations that keep the position balanced and complicated, set traps and keep your eyes open for any mistake your opponent might make.
+This usually happens when playing a lower-rated opponent, but it normally only leads to early tiredness.
+Play the variations that keep the position balanced and complicated, and set traps.
+Also, keep your eyes open for any mistake your opponent might make.

 It is something that happens to every chess player, but if you train yourself to calculate a bit further you’ll see a lot of improvement in your games.